 Totchos are tater tot nachos made with a crispy potato base piled with classic Mexican ingredients.
 This nachos recipe is customizable with endless topping options.
-Serve totchos for game day, parties, or any weeknight dinner, and watch them fly off the platter!
+Serve totchos on the game day menu, parties, or any weeknight dinner, and watch them fly off the platter!

-Nachos made with tater tots?
-Oh yeahhhh!
-This week, it's hats off to those frozen potatoes and the trashy reputation they rode in on.
+Totchos are nachos made with tater tots instead of tortilla chips!
+Hats off to those frozen potatoes and the trashy reputation they rode in on.
 I mean, we love to hate them, because we love them so.
-And with Super Bowl approaching, you want this epic cheat-day appetizer in your arsenal.
-Trust me, I’ve made them for neighborhood parties and ordered them at the local taproom.
-Guess what?
+Trust me, you want this epic, cheat-day appetizer in your arsenal for any game day event.
 They always flyyyy off the plate!
-Clearly, I’ve kept totchos to myself for way too long.
-So, grab this recipe, customize the heck out of it, and have your own totchos-flying-off-the-plate party.
+So, grab this totchos recipe, make it yours, and be the person who gets remembered for great things.

 How to make Totchos